-Table 1: ESDRs to be produced under ESESES and their response to the Science Challenges posed by NASA's Earth Surface and Interior ESDR ESDR Description Level Algorithm Source Need / Usage S - enge 2012) Calibrated/Validated Geodetic Daily, combined, cleaned and filtered, GIPSY-GAMIT long-term time series of CGPS station positions (global and regional) in the latest version of ITRF, automatically updated weekly.
-1&2 NASA Basis for all higher-level products.
-Need identified in CORE 2016.
-1 X 2 3 5 X 6 / (MEaSUREs 20 Calibrated/Validated Geodetic Velocities Weekly updated velocity field + velocity field histories in various reference frames; compendium of all model parameters including earthquake catalog, coseismic offsets, and postseismic model parameters (exponential or logarithmic).
-REASON: MEaSUREs 2006 & Long-term, high-resolution monitoring of changes in Earth's surface addressing.
-Need identified in CORE 2016. x x x ction (M Series Long-term time series of troposphere delay (30-min resolution) at geodetic stations, necessarily estimated during position time series production and automatically updated weekly.
-2 (Davis, 1985; Bevis, 1992) Forms the basis for Precipitable Water Vapor (PWV) ESDR and calibration maps for InSAR. х x Continued Production Precipitable Water Vapor Time Long-term time series of precipitable water vapor (PWV) at geodetic (global and regional) stations, automatically updated weekly.
-2 AIST + MEaSUREs Addresses key areas of х x Contir for historic earthquakes High-rate broadband displacement and seismic velocity time series combining 1 Hz GPS displacements and 100 Hz accelerometer data for select large earthquakes and collocated CGPS and seismic instruments from regional networks.
-3 2008 + Finite fault slip models, earthquake early warning and rapid response algorithms. х x Multi-year continuous high-rate geodetic and seismogeodetic time series in tectonically active regions.
-2 2015 Investigate the full spectrum of Earth motions, transition from seismic to geodetic motions. Х х x New ESDRs Cataloging and parameterizing transient deformation in tectonically active areas known for aseismic transient motion such as episodic tremor and slip (ETS), first discovered in Japan and Cascadia.
-4 Crowell et al., 2016 + Liu et al., 2010, 2015b Continuous monitoring of the state of subduction plate boundary; earthquake-cycle study and seismic hazard x х Storage Time Series Continuous estimation and cataloging of total near-surface water content derived from continuous GNSS time series over the continental U.S. 4 2013 Determination of changes in total water storage at high resolution to constrain snow, soil moisture, and groundwater x х х
+Table 1: ESDRs to be produced under ESESES and their response to the Science Challenges posed by NASA's Earth Surface and Interior

+ESDR ESDR Description Algorith Need / Usage CORE 2016 Sci.
+Challenge Source 2 3 4 5 6 7 2012) Calibrated/Validated Geodetic Daily, combined, cleaned and filtered, GIPSY-GAMIT long-term time series of CGPS station positions (global and regional) in the latest version of ITRF, automatically updated weekly.
+1&2 Basis for all higher-level products.
+Need identified in CORE 2016. Х Х х (MEaSUREs 2 Calibrated/Validated Geodetic Velocities Weekly updated velocity field + velocity field histories in various reference frames; compendium of all model parameters including earthquake catalog, coseismic offsets, and postseismic model parameters (exponential or logarithmic).
+2 MEaSUREs 2006 & Long-term, high-resolution monitoring of changes in Earth's surface addressing.
+Need identified in CORE 2016. х х х Long-term time series of troposphere delay (30-min resolution) at geodetic stations, necessarily estimated during position time series production and automatically updated weekly.
+2 (Davis, 1985; Bevis, 1992) Water Vapor (FWV) LODK and х х х nued Production Long-term time series of precipitable water vapor (PWV) at geodetic (global and regional) stations, automatically updated weekly.
+2 MEaSURES Addresses key areas of х х Continued for historic earthquakes High-rate broadband displacement and seismic velocity time series combining 1 Hz GPS displacements and 100 Hz accelerometer data for select large earthquakes and collocated CGPS and seismic instruments from regional networks.
+3 2008 + Finite fault slip models, earthquake early warning and rapid response algorithms. х х 2.1 Continuous High-Rate Position time series Multi-year continuous high-rate geodetic and seismogeodetic time series in tectonically active regions.
+2 Penna et al. 2015 Investigate the full spectrum of Earth motions, transition from seismic to geodetic motions. х х х New ESDRs Cataloging and parameterizing transient deformation in lectonically active areas known for aseismic transient motion such as episodic tremor and slip (ETS), first discovered in Japan and Cascadia.
+4 al., 2016 + Liu et al., 2010, 2015b Continuous monitoring of the state of subduction plate boundary; earthquake-cycle study and seismic hazard х х Ž 2.3 Change in Total Water Storage Time Series Continuous estimation and cataloging of total near-surface water content derived from continuous GNSS time series over the continental U.S. 4 NASA ESI 2013 Determination of changes in total water storage at high resolution to constrain snow, soil moisture, and groundwater х х х http://garner.ucsd.edu/pub/measuresESESES products/.
+In addition, the products are fully described in the relevant sections of this document.

-We also present on the following 2 pages a quick reference to the products, relevant features and their access locations.
+A quick reference to all our products, relevant features and their access locations will be shortly available in our archive at